gpetrousov/compilers/flex_and_bison.md

 ```

 The `syntax analyser` calls the `scanner` to get the next token.
 So, there's a continuous communication between the two.

+`tokens` are the symbols that we want the lexer to return to the parser.

 On returns from the scanner.
 Here, when the `return` is encountered, `yylex()` returns immediately.
 When there's no `return`, scannign resumes immediately.